redbadger/crux/docs/src/internals/runtime.md

 capabilities, this can only be a future returned from one of the calls to request something from the shell, or a future resulting from a composition of such futures (with combinators like `select` or `join`).
-1. The shell request future's first job is to create and send the request.
-We will look at the mechanics of the sending in a minute, but for now it's only important that this is part of the future's state, so that it can be used on the next poll, and that part of this request is a callback used to resolve it.
+1. The shell request future's first step is to create the request and prepare it to be sent.
+We will look at the mechanics of the sending in a minute, but for now it's only important that part of this request is a callback used to resolve it.
-1. The task's future is now waiting on the shell request future, and the last thing the task will do is poll it, to see if it can potentially continue straight away.
-1. The request future, as part of its poll, sees there's a request to send and does so.
-It doesn't yet have a result, so it returns a pending state to the parent future and ultimately the executor and the task is suspended.
+1. The request future, as part of the first poll by the executor, sends the request does so.
+As there is no result from the shell yet, it returns a pending state and the task is suspended.
 1. The request is passed on to the shell to resolve (as a return from `process_event` or `resolve`)
-1. Eventually, the shell has a result ready for the request and asks the core to resolve the request.
+1. Eventually, the shell has a result ready for the request and asks the core to `resolve` the request.
-1. The callback mentiond above is executed, putting the provided result onto the future's state, and calling the associated waker, also stored on the state, to wake the future up.
+1. The request callback mentiond above is executed, puts the provided result onto the future's state, and calls the future's waker, also stored in the future's state, to wake the future up.
-1. The waker schedules the future for execution next time the executor runs, by putting it on the ready list.
-1. The executor runs again (asked to do so by the core `resolve` API after calling the callback), and polls the future.
+1. The executor runs again (asked to do so by the core `resolve` API after calling the callback), and polls the awakened future.
-1. the inner future sees there is now a result available and returns a ready result, resuming the execution of the original task.
+1. the future sees there is now a result available and returns a ready result, continuing the execution of the original task.

 The cycle may repeat a few times, but eventually the original task completes and is removed.

-This is probably a lot to take in, but the basic gist is that capability futures always pause on request futures, which submit requests.
+This is probably a lot to take in, but the basic gist is that capability futures (the ones submitted to `spawn`) always pause on request futures (the ones returned from `request_from_shell` et al.), which submit requests.
 Resolving requests updates the state of the original future and wakes it up to continue execution.

 With that in mind we can look at the individual moving parts and how they communicate.